phoe/asd-generator/README.md

 * -C pathname : specify the repository pathname.
 Similar to `make -C pathname`
 * -s SYSTEM : Specify which asdf system definition to update.
               This is because the current directory could contain multiple asdf definitions.
+* -f data : Specify the asd-generator-data file relative to the system pathname, or an absolute pathname.
+Defaulted to `asd-generator-data.asd`.
+              Similar to `Makefile -f makefile.mk` .

 ## Known bugs/TODO
 Save *all* of your files in Emacs before running this, as it will pull files like `.#file.lisp` into the `:COMPONENTS` tree along with all others.